 Föli is designing a trunk line network renewal for 2020.
 The new network is based on traffic-heavy bus lines that allow passengers to go to the stop, even without checking the timetable.
 The renewal aims to improve the accessibility of the Föli area and the ease of travel by increasing transverse connections, improving the accessibility of the entire region and reducing the interval between buses.
 You can follow the progress of the line network design on this page.

 Two different line network alternatives (VE1 and VE2) were published on 24 May 2018.
-You can send your comments directly through the map of either line network draft.
 We study all feedback and use it in the detailed design of the network.

 How can I explore the drafts?